j4mesli/Hi-Fyve/README.md

 ## **About**

-SpotiFyve allows for a user to view their Spotify statistics and fetch unique data generated for their account from their statistics by linking their Spotify accounts to our service.
-A user sends requests from the frontend to SpotiFyve's backend for specific information regarding specific inquiries `ex: user's top tracks vs user's top songs` and the backend returns an object containing all relevant information.
+Hi-Fyve allows for a user to view their Spotify statistics and fetch unique data generated for their account from their statistics by linking their Spotify accounts to our service.
+A user sends requests from the frontend to Hi-Fyve's backend for specific information regarding specific inquiries `ex: user's top tracks vs user's top songs` and the backend returns an object containing all relevant information.
 The frontend parses this information and displays it in a digestible formation for the user to view/understand.

-All of SpotiFyve's generated information/colors is unique to each user, and displays different sets of information/colors from each individual user's listening habits.
+All of Hi-Fyve's generated information/colors is unique to each user, and displays different sets of information/colors from each individual user's listening habits.

 ## **Tech Stack**

-SpotiFyve is built on the <strong>V.E.N.Ts</strong> tech stack of various libraries and frameworks to accomplish its use case, which includes:
+Hi-Fyve is built on the <strong>V.E.N.Ts</strong> tech stack of various libraries and frameworks to accomplish its use case, which includes:
 - Vue.js
 - Express.js
 - Node.js